Sydney Ice Dogs: Name and colours

 Sydney Ice Dogs currently identify with a navy, burgundy and white colour scheme.

-The ice Dogs came into the AIHL with the colour scheme of navy, burgundy and white.
-When the team re-branded in 2009, the Ice Dogs changed colours to teal, orange and white.
+The Ice Dogs came into the AIHL with the colour scheme of navy, burgundy and white.
+When the team partnered with Naming Rights Sponsor Reach Crane Trucks in 2009, the Ice Dogs changed colours to Reach colours teal, orange and white.
 The Ice Dogs kept this colour scheme till the end of 2016.
 With the move to Macquarie, and the fifteenth anniversary of the team, the Ice Dogs re-branded for the second time and reverted their colour scheme back to the original navy, burgundy and white.